akazukin5151/kpxhs/Theming.md

 - **The theme file must be a valid Haskell expression**
 - Imagine that the theme file contains the following code:
+    - No qualified imports, imagine that all constructor are in scope

 ```hs
 import Brick        (AttrName)